If you're looking for fresh and new speech therapy ideas...

 Whether you are addressing fluency, articulation, apraxia or phonological awareness, multi-syllabic words are a staple in our daily activities.

-You’re probably a pro at planning activities using flashcards, but as we get busy, we rely on the same old activities.
-These unique activities will get your creative juices flowing.
+Whether or not you’re a pro at planning activities using flashcards, these unique activities will get your creative juices flowing.

 These farm themed speech therapy activities will have you sewing mental crops by the acre.